vamc526/DeepLearning-Twitter-sentiment-analysis/README.md

+# Sentiment Analysis on Twitter Data using Deep Learning & NLP

 In this project,  set out to address Twitter sentiment analysis by utilizing deep learning methods and placing a strong emphasis on the BERT model.
 In order to further the automatic categorization of tweets into positive and negative emotions, we investigated using the "Sentiment140" dataset, which